 Fujifilm X100V release date and price

-- The Fujifilm X100V costs $1,399 / £1,299 (about AU$2,500)
+- The Fujifilm X100V costs $1,399 / £1,299 / AU$2,249

-Both will cost $1399 / £1299 / AU$2,349, which is around the same price that the X100F originally went on sale for in 2017, when you take inflation into account.
+The Fujifilm X100V is available in two versions, Silver and Black.
+Both cost $1399 / £1299 / AU$2,349, which is around the same price that the X100F originally went on sale for in 2017, if it's adjusted for inflation.

-This 'Weather Resistance' kit will cost £99 (about $130 / AU$190), although in the UK Fujifilm says the kit will be be sold at £49.50 (about $60 / AU$100) when you buy it with the camera.
+This 'Weather Resistance' kit costs £99 (about $130 / AU$190), although in the UK Fujifilm says the kit will initially be be sold at £49.50 (about $60 / AU$100) when you buy it with the camera.

 Build and handling